-- Carry out desktop data collection, stakeholder consultation and site visit if resources permit; - Use remote sensing tools (e.g. to measure tree cover), existing datasets and maps, conduct literature review; - Collect landscape information: connectivity, presence/absence of natural habitat in the wider landscape, proximity of the project to natural habitat that is protected or conversely at risk of conversion; - Collect site information: presence of small patches of natural or semi-natural habitat, trees, tree curtains, hedges, water bodies/wetland areas; - Visit by a specialist to assess factors such as connectivity and presence of patches of natural or seminatural habitats.
+- Conduct desktop data collection, stakeholder consultation or expert opinion, and site visit if resources permit. - Use remote sensing tools (e.g., to measure tree cover), existing datasets and maps, conduct literature review. - Collect landscape information: connectivity, presence/absence of natural habitat in the wider landscape, proximity of the project to natural habitat that is protected or conversely at risk of conversion. - Collect site information: presence of small patches of natural or semi-natural habitat, trees, tree curtains, hedges, water bodies/wetland areas. - Give particular attention to traditionally managed agricultural areas (e.g., grasslands) as they are often rich in species and provide ES. - Visit by a specialist to assess factors such as connectivity and presence of patches of natural or seminatural habitats.